Conorisco/CV/README.md

 # CV

-My academic CV made with the `Vitae R` package, with code from a variety of github pages which I am indebted to.
+My academic CV made with the `Vitae R` package, with code from a variety of github pages which I am indebted to including Brian Jenks https://github.com/tallguyjenks

+long form pdf CV available [here](https://github.com/Conorisco/CV/blob/main/CV_conorisco/CV_conorisco.pdf) Short form pdf CV - TBC

 Rationale: Before discovering `Vitae` I had a CV written in Word.
-The word-based CV was created while I was still a teenager, probably appying for a lifeguard job.
-It had all these horrible formatting and anchors that made working with it like communing with a annoying comptuter poltergeist.
+The word-based CV was created while I was still a teenager, probably when I applied to be a lifeguard.
+The .doc condtained horrible formatting and Word 'anchors' that made editing incredibly frustrating.

-I always wanted to learn LaTeX but never got round to it.
-I fell in love with `Rmarkdown` and was delighted when I found out it had LaTeX converter using a LaTeX template form `Vitae`.
+I always wanted to learn LaTeX.
+I fell in love with `Rmarkdown` and was delighted when I found out it had LaTeX converter using LaTeX templates.

-long form pdf CV available [here](https://github.com/Conorisco/CV/blob/main/CV_conorisco/CV_conorisco.pdf) Short form pdf CV - TBC

 Written in `rmarkdown` and exported using `tintex` to create LaTeX pdf